 Assistant Data Manager: Maurice Kabango Mutuale

 Mr. Maurice Kabango Mutuale is the Assistant Data Manager for PMA2020/DRC.
-He holds an advanced degree (BAC + 6 years) in physical sciences and informatics in from the University of Kinshasa and has extensive experience in data management of studies organized in the department of Epidemiology and Biostatistics at the Kinshasa School of Public Health.
-He is also involved in the training of PMA2020 Resident Enumerators.
-He is proficient in the Microsoft Office package as well as statistical software and data entry.
+He holds an advanced degree in physical sciences and informatics in from the University of Kinshasa and has extensive experience in data management of studies organized in the department of Epidemiology and Biostatistics at the Kinshasa School of Public Health.

 IT Specialist & Field Coordinator: Pierre Akilimali Zalagile, MD, MPH

-Pierre Akilimali Zalagile is the IT Specialist and Field Coordinator for PMA2020/DRC.
-He is a trained Medical Doctor and holds a Master in Health Economics and a Masters of Advanced Study (DEA) in Biostatistics and Epidemiology at the University of Kinshasa.
+Dr. Pierre Akilimali Zalagile is the IT Specialist and Field Coordinator for PMA2020/DRC.
+He is a trained medical doctor and holds a Master in Health Economics and a Masters of Advanced Study (DEA) in Biostatistics and Epidemiology from the University of Kinshasa.
 He is currently a PhD candidate at Kinshasa School of Public Health.
 Since the beginning of the PMA2020 project, he has been a lead programmer of Android phones.
 He has significant experience with household surveys (conceptualization, sampling, data collection, cleaning and analysis, and dissemination).
 He trains Enumerators and Supervisors, assists the local Principal Investigator (Professor Kayembe) in conducting pilot studies.
 Additionally, he teaches Biostatistics, Epidemiology, Research Methods and Computer Literacy in under and post-graduates.